radiantone/entangle/README.md

 One focused use case for entangle is when you want to orchestrate across different compute nodes, remote APIs and other disparate endpoints in a single workflow.

+Another use case is the need to run multiple parallel tasks that operate on matrix data using a GPU.
+Entangle makes this quite easy as seen in [GPU Example](#gpu-example) and [Shared Memory Example](#shared-memory-example)

 ![workflow](./images/workflow.png)

 Each step of the workflow has different parameters, needs and protocols used to communicate with it.